AlexWang-16/araig-vr-suit-shell/README.md

 1. Download package and unzip if necessary
 2. Open terminal and navigate to directory
-3. Enter "make" command in terrminal
+3. Enter `make` command in terrminal
-4. Enter "./araig" in terminal to launch the app
+4. Enter `./araig (Stimulaton Configuration file) (Task Configuration file) (Profile Configuration) (output file)` in terminal to launch the app.

+Names of the actual file should be used to substitue where ( ) are used.

+Sample command for step 4:
+`./araig StimulationConfig.csv TaskConfiguration.csv SampleProfileConfiguration.csv Output.txt`

+Output.txt is where all the data written will be exported.